REU Advisors & Projects

 Dr. Zackary Johnson The Johnson Lab broadly studies the abundance, diversity and activity of marine microbes.
 We are biological oceanographers, marine molecular ecologists, marine microbiologists and biogeochemists.
 Our research focuses on the marine cyanobacteria Prochlorococcus, the most abundant phytoplankton in the open oceans and an excellent model marine microbe, as well as the biotechnological applications of marine microalgae.
 Potential REU projects include (1) investigating the community diversity of cyanobacteria as a function of temperature in a coastal ecosystem and (2) characterizing the balance of carbon uptake (photosynthesis) and release (respiration) of coastal phytoplankton both as windows into future climate scenarios.
 We use a broad array of techniques including classical approaches to advanced molecular procedures, using both laboratory and field-based techniques.

 Dr. Andy Read The Read Lab focuses on the ecology and conservation biology of marine mammals and other mega-vertebrates.
 We are looking for a student to analyze acoustic and movement data from fine resolution tags attached to short-finned pilot whales.
 Previous research on this population has shown that pilot whales engage in a range of different diving behaviours.
-Deep dives have been determined as foraging dives due to acoustics associated with feeding, but the function of the shallower dives are not well understood.
-We would like a student to examine the diving records and look at associated acoustic behaviour for these shallower diving events.
-The aim will be to explore possible functions of these dives and relate this to the ecology and social behaviour of pilot whales.
-The student will develop skills in quantitative data analysis methods, but some knowledge of bioacoustics and computer analysis of large data sets would be beneficial, as would knowledge of Matlab.
+Deep dives have been determined as foraging dives due to acoustics associated with feeding, but the fine-scale characteristics of prey capture attempts across different depths of dives has not been quantified.
+We would like a student to examine foraging events and quantify bioacoustical and biomechanical behaviours as potential indicators of prey types.
+Although the student will develop skills in quantitative data analysis methods, knowledge of bioacoustics and computer analysis of large data sets would be beneficial.
+A working knowledge of Matlab or R is also required.
 Past Summer REU students in the Read lab have had opportunity to interact with all members of the lab have attended international conferences and published their research in peer-reviewed journals.
 Students with a background in bioacoustics and movement ecology are particularly encouraged to apply.

 Drs.
 Kathy Reinsel and Jim Welch are faculty at Wittenberg University and conduct research at the Duke University Marine Laboratory each summer and co-advise research by REU students.
 Their current research focuses on settlement site selection in fiddler crab larvae.
 Many marine organisms, particularly invertebrates, have a life cycle that includes a larval stage, which often lives in a habitat different from the adult.
 The larva, or a postlarval stage, therefore needs a mechanism for transporting to and settling into the appropriate adult habitat.
 Larvae of many species have been shown to use one of two strategies: some larvae have a mechanism to 'choose' appropriate adult habitats; others settle more haphazardly, and only those that happen to settle in appropriate adult habitats survive.
 REU student projects involve investigations of the settlement site selection process in 3 species of fiddler crabs that live in coastal North Carolina.
 Since the larvae of these 3 fiddler crabs are morphologically identical, a molecular technique that involves DNA extraction, PCR and gel electrophoresis allows us to identify individual larvae.
 Specific projects for next summer involve exploring the behaviors that underlie settlement site selection.
 They could include: (1) determining whether chemical cues from adult conspecifics or habitats in combination with different salinities stimulate larvae to molt into juvenile crabs more quickly; (2) examining rhythms in activity in the three species and whether those rhythms change in the presence of chemical cues from fiddler crab adults of the same or different species, or (3) determining whether larvae are attracted to or repelled by chemical cues from adults of the same or different crab species, or habitat cues.
 Students interested in marine ecology and invertebrate larval biology should consider Dr. Reinsel and Dr. Welch as advisers.